Get Featured on Analog.Cafe!

 Inclusive editorial process.

 Getting your written work published on Analog.Cafe is a collaborative process, not a competition.

 Whether you come from an English-speaking country or practice English as a second language, I work to bring out the best in every submission.
 All editorial changes are precisely balanced between preserving the integrity of your work, readability, and visual appeal.
 You will always be made aware of these changes and have a chance to request edits or decline publication.

 All submissions are accepted via the Submission Composer app, a custom editor where you can write or paste your text, upload photos, add styles, links, and change image positions to suit your preferences.
 Composer renders your submission exactly how it would appear once published to give you more creative control over your work’s presentation.

-Lots of blogs accept submissions but only Analog.Cafe can provide an ad-free, fast, adaptive display that your work deserves.
+Lots of blogs accept submissions but only Analog.Cafe can provide the ad-free, fast, adaptive display that your work deserves.

 I built Analog.Cafe “from scratch” using my experience as a senior web developer at WebMD.
 It loads fast, looks great on mobile screens, and has a “dark mode.”
 This blog’s unique design will leave a lasting impression on your readers.